aaron-cesaro/defund-dao-v3/README.md

 4. Pass ids start from 1 (there is no zero id).
 The id is incremented every time a new Pass is minted
 5. By design, Pass owners are not allowd to mint, transfer, or burn any Pass.
 6. Eeach Pass, as well as its owner, is unique by definition.
 No Pass can be owned by more than one DeFund member.
-7. No one can transfer a Pass, not even through a proposal.
+7. Passes cannot be transferred, not even through a dedicated proposal.
 In case of a new member is selected and another member with same role (and League) is removed, the Pass from the removed member is burned, and the new Pass for the new member is minted.
-8. Each Member can own at most one Pass.
+8. Each member can own at most one Pass.
 No member can have more than one role throughout the entire DeFund ecosystem.
-This applys to League as well.
+This applys to Leagues as well.
 9. Roles can be added and deleted through the voting mechanism.
 Roles addition and deletion can be executed directly by the Smart Contract, after the appropriate proposal has been passed.

 ## Governance